 Whether you are heading to a local festival, taking part in one of the town's events or watching a show at Waterside Theatre, why not stay the weekend?
-Use our guide below to find out all things you can do and see in and around Aylesbury while you are here.
+Watch our video for inspiration and use our guide below to find out about some of the things you can do and see in and around Aylesbury while you are here.

 Buckinghamshire’s most famous stately home, Waddesdon Manor is only a short drive away.
 Managed by The Rothschild Foundation on behalf of the National Trust, you can visit the impressive house, enjoy a walk around the gardens, indulge in an afternoon tea or all three!
 A must see while you are in the area.